Love's: History

 In February 2023, Love's announced that it had purchased Lawton, Oklahoma-based EZ GO Stores, a chain of 22 convenience stores operating in three states (15 stores as well as a CNG fueling station in Oklahoma, five stores in Kansas and two stores in Nebraska).

 Company founder and executive chairman Tom Love died at home in Oklahoma City, Oklahoma, on March 7, 2023, at age 85.
 His wife, Judy, died on November 5, 2024, at the age of 87.

+In April 2025, Love's rebranded Trillium Energy Solutions as Love's Alternative Energy.
+Love's had previously acquired the company in 2016.